 - If you are hungry and do not eat right away, you feel shaky, weak, or have a headache, this means you are hypoglycemic, a precursor to insulin resistance or diabetes.

 - If the more you eat, the more tired and sleep you are then this can be a sign you are insulin resistant.

+If you have any comments or questions regarding this article please post this on our Facebook page or on our Twitter page for us to address personally.
+Contact Depke Wellness directly here.
 “The products on this page have not been reviewed by the Food and Drug Administration.
 These products are not intended to diagnose, treat, cure, or prevent any disease.”